volkaert/simple-event-broker2/README.md

 subscription using the attributes `timeToLiveInSecondsForWebhookXXXError` of the Subscription object (in the `common` module).

-When a event expired, it is sent to a `DeadLetterQueue (DLQ)` for analysis of the cause of a failed delivery of the event to a subscriber.
+When an event expires, it is sent to a `DeadLetterQueue (DLQ)` for analysis of the cause of a failed delivery of the event to a subscriber.
 The DeadLetterQueue in Apache Pulsar uses the topic name `{eventTypeCode}_{subscriptionCode}_AppDLQ` (notice the suffix *App*DLQ to avoid conflict with native Apache Pulsar DLQ which use the prefix DLQ).

+## Predefined Event Types samples

+The `Catalog` module contains some predefined event types samples.
+Those predefined event types (and the related publications and subscriptions) are declared in the `resources/import.sql` file of the `Catalog` module.

+Those predefined event types samples are:
+- NominalTest-EVT
+- Failure401Test-EVT
+- Failure500Test-EVT
+- SlowTest-EVT
+- ComplexPayloadTest-EVT
+- ComplexPayload2Test-EVT
+- TimeToLiveTest-EVT

+For each predefined event types samples, there is a webhook endpoint exposed by the `TestSubscriber1Controller` class in the `test-subscriber` module.

+To publish an event for one of those predefined event types samples named `XxxxxTest-EVT`, use the publication code `XxxxxTest-PUB` when publishing the event on the endpoint `/events`.

 ## Install and run Apache Pulsar